mayenkalu/alx-system_engineering-devops/0x0C-web_server/README.md

   * `TXT` record contains arbitrary text data.
   * `MX` record specifies the mail server for a domain.

+**TTL**, or Time-to-Live, is a value in seconds that indicates how long a DNS resolver or caching server should cache a DNS query.
+This helps reduce the load on authoritative DNS servers and improve the performance of the DNS system by allowing DNS resolvers to serve subsequent requests from their local cache.

 ## Task Description
 1. [0-transfer_file](./0-transfer_file)
   * Bash script that transfers a file from client to a server.